 - It may have side effects if taken in large amounts.

 What is turmeric?

 Turmeric is also known as Indian saffron, jiang huang, haridra and haldi.
 It is a spice grown in many Asian countries.
-It belongs to the ginger family and is a major ingredient of curry powder.
+It belongs to the ginger family and is a main ingredient of curry powder.

-A number of laboratory studies on cancer cells have shown that curcumin does have anticancer effects.
+A few laboratory studies on cancer cells have shown that curcumin has anti cancer effects.
 It seems to be able to kill cancer cells and prevent more from growing.
 It has the best effects on breast cancer, bowel cancer, stomach cancer and skin cancer cells.

 Side effects of turmeric